johnpankowicz/govmetting-testbfg-2/VolunteerSystem/Client/AddTags/Readme.txt

 It was also written using "Visual Studio Code".
 This is a free, very lightweight development tool that is available for Windows, OSX and Linux.
 It is more like an intelligent text editor similar to Sublime and very easy to learn.

+The folder contains a .gitignore file for use by VS Code.
+This allows you to open the folder in VS Code and use a repo in the folder for keeping track of changes.
+But this repo would just be temporary.
+It is not part of the govmeeting repo on Github.